marschall-lab/gaftools/docs/guide.rst

 .. code-block::
   :caption: order_gfa arguments

-  usage: gaftools order_gfa [-h] [--chromosome_order CHROMOSOME_ORDER] [--with-sequence] [--outdir OUTDIR] [--by-chrom] GRAPH
+    usage: gaftools order_gfa [-h] [--chromosome-order CHROMOSOME_ORDER] [--without-sequence] [--outdir OUTDIR] [--by-chrom] [--ignore-branching] [--output_scaffold] GRAPH

+    Order bubbles in the GFA by adding BO and NO tags.

+    The BO (Bubble Order) tags order bubbles in the GFA.
+    The NO (Node Order) tags order the nodes in a bubble (in a lexicographic order).

     positional arguments:
       GRAPH                 Input rGFA file

     options:
       -h, --help            show this help message and exit --chromosome-order CHROMOSOME_ORDER
                             Order in which to arrange chromosomes in terms of BO sorting.
 By default, it is arranged in the lexicographic order of identified component names.
 Expecting comma-separated list.
 Example: 'chr1,chr2,chr3'
+      --without-sequence    Strip sequences from the output graph (for less memory usage and easier visualization).
+Default = False
-    --with-sequence       Retain sequences in output (default is to strip sequences) --outdir OUTDIR       Output Directory to store all the GFA and CSV files.
+      --outdir OUTDIR       Output Directory to store all the GFA and CSV files.
 Default location is a "out" folder from the directory of execution.
-    --by-chrom            Outputs each chromosome as a separate GFA, otherwise, all chromosomes in one GFA file
+      --by-chrom            Outputs each chromosome as a separate GFA, otherwise, all chromosomes in one GFA file --ignore-branching    Force the order even when branching paths occur in the scaffold graph.
+Alternative alleles will not be ordered
+      --output_scaffold     Output the scaffold graph in GFA format.
+The scaffold graph is the graph created from collapsing all the biconnected components. gaftools error: the following arguments are required: GRAPH

 .. _gaftools-phase: